AndrewReaganM/128_Block_Filesystem/README.txt

 Andrew Massey
-Project 3 - CS3113
+Project 4 - CS3113
 andrewreaganm@ou.edu

 Program Outline:
-Project 3 is a virtual file system that has only directories (as of this release).
-The file system features 128 blocks for directories and files, which will be added in a future release.
+Project 4 is a virtual file system that has directories and files.
+The file system features 128 blocks of storage.

 How To Use:
 Download the files and run "make" in the directory to make the executables.
 After the executables are created, run "./zformat" to create and prepare the disk.
 The disk can now be manipulated through the available functions listed below.